mcleonard/sampyl/docs/samplers/custom.rst

     class Metropolis(Sampler):

         def __init__(self, logp, start, **kwargs):
-            # No gradient is necessary, so set it to None, and the flag to False
+            # No gradient is needed, so set it to None, and the flag to False
             super(Metropolis, self).__init__(logp, start, None, grad_logp_flag=False, **kwargs)

         def step(self):